-Send touch tones is used to send touch tone strings, for example, passwords or bank account numbers
+Send touch tones is used to send touch tone strings, for example, passwords or bank account numbers.

-- 1 Key in the digits with to to search keystroke generates a touch tone, which is transmitted while the call is active.
-Press repeatedly to produce: , p (inserts a pause of about two seconds before, or between touch tone characters.), and w (if you use this character, the remaining sequence is not sent until you press Send again during the call).
-Press to produce #. - 2 To send the tone, press OK.
+- 1 Key in the digits with the 0-9 keys.

+- Each keystroke generates a touch tone, which is transmitted while the call is active.
+Press the \ key repeatedly to produce: \, p (inserts a pause of about two seconds before, or between touch tone characters.), and w (if you use this character, the remaining sequence is not sent until you press Send again during the call).
+Press the # key to produce #.

+- 2 To send the tone, press OK.

-Tip: You can also store a sequence of touch tones for a contact card.
+You can also store a sequence of touch tones for a contact card.
 When you make a call to the contact, you can retrieve the sequence.
 Add touch tones to the phone number or Touch tone fields in a contact card.

-Glossary: Touch tones are the tones you hear when you press the number keys on the phone keypad.
-Touch tones allow you to communicate with voice mailboxes and computerized telephony systems, for example.
+Note: Touch tones are the tones you hear when you press the number keys on the phone keypad.
+Touch tones allow you to communicate with voice mailboxes and computerized telephony systems.